fluster-app/web-google-maps/readme.md

 ### Installation in an Angular project

-> Please note that the following diverge a bit from the [Stencil documentation](https://stenciljs.com/docs/framework-integration)
+> Find a documentation about the framework integrations on the [Stencil](https://stenciljs.com/docs/overview) website

 1. In the module where you would like to use the component, add `CUSTOM_ELEMENTS_SCHEMA` to your list of schemas.